Six Ways To Avoid Another Holiday Full of Drama

 These six tips are meant to serve you so that you can be a good role model for those around you.
 Have the courage, because it does take courage to follow through with these.
 I know they’re not easy.
 I know they are difficult asks, but you can do it.
 I absolutely know, with 100% certainty that if you are reading this, that you can follow through with any one of these tips.
 You are a lot stronger and more courageous than you think you are.

 You know I am cheering you on.
 I’m here for you every step of the way.
 And I completely believe in you, and your future.
 I know that you can look back on this holiday season when the dust has settled, and everything is put back into boxes, and think back and say, “I am really, really proud of the way that I behaved.
 I am proud that this holiday season, I made difficult choices, from a place of courage, that honored my soul.”
-I know that you can do that, and I cannot wait to hear about it inside our Secret Facebook groups.
+I know that you can do that.